Gary Brazil: Nottingham Forest

 In May 2012, he was appointed as a youth team coach at Nottingham Forest, replacing the departed Eoin Jess; he was to work alongside Steve Chettle.
 Brazil progressed through the ranks to become Academy Manager at the club in 2014.
 He became caretaker manager of the first-team after the sacking of Billy Davies in March 2014.
 During his temporary reign, he handed debuts to Ben Osborn, Dimitar Evtimov and Stephen McLaughlin, as well as a league debut to Dorus de Vries, before returning to his role as Academy manager whilst Stuart Pearce took over as first-team manager.

 He was handed a second spell as caretaker manager of the club after the departure of Philippe Montanier in January 2017.
 On 9 February, following a good start to his caretaker spell, Brazil was confirmed as manager for the rest of the 2016–17 season.
 He was named as EFL manager of the week after overseeing a 3–0 win over Brighton & Hove Albion at the City Ground on 4 March, having changed the game with his substitution of Zach Clough.
 However, after Forest underwent a series of five defeats in seven games the club appointed Mark Warburton as first-team manager on 14 March.

-Credited with the progress of Oliver Burke, Ben Osborn, Joe Worrall, Matty Cash, Jordan Smith and Ben Brereton, Brazil signed a signed a new long-term contract five months later.
+Credited with the progress of Oliver Burke, Ben Osborn, Joe Worrall, Matty Cash, Jordan Smith and Ben Brereton, Brazil signed a new long-term contract five months later.
 Warbuton was sacked on New Year's Eve, leaving Brazil to again take on the role as caretaker manager.
 On 7 January, he oversaw Forest's 4–2 victory over Arsenal in the third round of the FA Cup.
 Aitor Karanka was appointed as manager the following day.

 On 14 October 2020, Nottingham Forest announced that Brazil had signed a new long-term contract with the club.
 The club announced that he now held the role of Director of Football Development, in which he will assist with Forest's domestic scouting, footballing philosophy and loan programme alongside his role in the club's academy.
 Brazil's academy graduates have generated over £50 million in transfer revenue for Forest.
 On 25 May 2021, Nottingham Forest announced that their academy had been upgraded to Category One status.
 Brazil said "The current and future investments in facilities by Mr Marinakis will take us to another level.
 It is a fantastic opportunity for the club and it will be really exciting for the staff and players to challenge themselves at the elite end of academy football."
 He left his role as academy manager at Nottingham Forest in June 2023.
 He went on to work for The Football Association as head of men's recruitment and retention.